expo/appjs24-workflows-workshop-code/README.md

 If you get a mysterious CSS/Tailwind error, refer to [this workaround](https://github.com/marklawlor/nativewind/issues/838#issuecomment-1980957103) and it shouldn't bother you again.

+**Want to run on a device?** We will be focusing on emulator/simulator usage during the workshop, as it's especially easier for iOS.
+If you want to do some or all of the workshop on a device, you can also test with `npx expo run:ios --device` and/or `npx expo run:android --device`.
+Some later sections of the workshop may not work on an iOS device without additional configuration.

 ## About the demo app
 The app is a concept for a guide for an art museum, where you can virtually tour the available exhibits and "favorite" the exhibits you would like to see in person.